BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

-BlockFi co-founder Flori Márquez said in a recent interview that new talent, regulatory clarity, and higher cryptocurrency prices could lead to FOMO sentiment, driving the adoption of cryptocurrencies in 2022.
-Márquez added that “most of Blockfi’s clients, when they receive BTC as a reward, they do not sell it for cash.”
+Veteran trader Peter Brandt warned that “chart pattern breakouts should be viewed with great suspicion” during the little-traded holiday period in the last half of December.

-In other positive news that could further drive crypto adoption, popular internet browser Opera announced an integration with Polygon (MATIC), which is expected to go live in the first quarter of 2022.
-Millions of Opera users, first on the Android platform and then on other devices, will have access to the Polygon ecosystem.
+Analysts remain bullish for 2022.
+Cryptocurrency analyst and pseudonymous Twitter user DecodeJar believes that Bitcoin could top $ 100,000 and hit the conservative price target at $ 190,000.

-Could Bitcoin and major altcoins extend their rally into the final days of the year?
+Could Bitcoin continue its recovery in the coming days and lift altcoins?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT